femboyfin/dbdideas/survivor_perks.md

 ## [Alert](<https://deadbydaylight.wiki.gg/wiki/Alert>) 🗑️

 - Trigger aura read on vault in addition to break and damage actions
-  - Additional activation condition making it viable in more situations.
+  - Adding an additional activation condition should make it viable in more situations, making it more consistent throughout matches.

 or